Is Microlearning Just More Busywork or the Next Big Thing?

 by Jenny Campbell | July 12, 2018 03:11 PM | The Future of Learning

 Microlearning – it’s a buzzword right now in the learning community – and for good reason.
-In this age of 280-character tweets and 300-second Snapchat videos, learners are conditioned to consuming bite-sized pieces of content when and where they want it.
+In this age of 280-character tweets and 300-second Snapchat videos, learners are conditioned to consume bite-sized pieces of content when and where they want it.
 The evolution of social media and instant-everything has put employees at odds with a longstanding tradition of long, arduous training and development courses.

-The ever-increasing demand on employees’ time combined with high expectations for productivity has led to a growing demand for Microlearning.
+The ever-increasing demand for employees’ time combined with high expectations for productivity has led to a growing demand for Microlearning.
 Employees have less time to learn what they need to and apply it.
 The heavy, one-time training tracks just don’t cut it for many of the critical skills required these days.
 Traditional training for certain skills may require too much time out of the office while not providing enough practical experience.
 Enter the idea of Microlearning!

 So, what exactly is Microlearning?